kijin/pinboard-api/README.md

   - _optional_ **is_public** : `true` or `false`.
 Default is determined by your Pinboard account settings.
   - _optional_ **is_unread** : `true` or `false`.
 Default is `false`.

-The following properties are also public, but they will not be saved when you call `save()`.
+The following properties are also public, but they will not be saved when you call `save()`:

   - **hash** : an MD5 hash of the URL that Pinboard uses to uniquely identify bookmarks.
   - **meta** : another hash that can be used to detect when a bookmark is changed.